 We currently classify all marketable investment securities as available-for-sale.
 We adjust the carrying value of our available-for-sale securities to fair value and report the related temporary unrealized gains and losses as a separate component of "Accumulated other comprehensive income (loss)" within "Total stockholders' equity (deficit)," net of related deferred income tax.
 Declines in the fair value of a marketable investment security which are estimated to be "other than temporary" are recognized in the Condensed Consolidated Statements of Operations, thus establishing a new cost basis for such investment.
 We evaluate our marketable investment securities portfolio on a quarterly basis to determine whether declines in the fair value of these securities are other than temporary.
-This quarterly evaluation consists of reviewing, among other things, the fair value of our marketable investment security.
+This quarterly evaluation consists of reviewing, among other things, the fair value of our marketable investment securities compared to the carrying amount, the historical volatility of the price of each security and any market and company specific factors related to each security.
 Generally, absent specific factors to the contrary, declines in the fair value of investments below cost basis for a continuous period of less than six months are considered to be temporary.
 Declines in the fair value of investments for a continuous period of six to nine months are evaluated on a case by case basis to determine whether any company or market-specific factors exist which would indicate that such declines are other than temporary.
-Declines in the fair value of investments below cost basis for a continuous period greater than nine months are considered other than temporary and are recorded as charges to earnings, absent specific factors to the contrary.
-When an impairment occurs related to a foreign investment, any "Cumulative translation adjustment" associated with the investment remains in "Accumulated other comprehensive income (loss)" within "Total stockholders' equity (deficit)" on our Condensed Consolidated Balance Sheets until the investment is sold or otherwise liquidated; at which time, it will be released into our Condensed Consolidated Statement of Operations.
+Declines in the fair value of investments below cost basis for a continuous period greater than nine months are considered other than temporary and are recorded as charges to earning, absent specific factors to the contrary.
+When an impairment occurs related to a foreign investment, any "Cumulative translation adjustment" associated with the investment remains in "Accumulated other comprehensive income (loss)" within "Total stockholders' equity (deficit)" on our Condensed Consolidated Balance Sheets until the inves fair value of certain of our marketable investment securities of \$1 million, and established a new cost basis for this security.

-As of March 31, 2008, we had accumulated unrealized gains net of related tax effect of \$3 million as a part of "Accumulated other comprehensive income (loss)" within "Total stockholders' equity (deficit)."
-During the three months ended March 31, 2008 we recorded aggregate charges to earnings for other than temporary declines in the fair value of certain of our marketable investment securities of \$1 million, and established a new cost basis for this security.
 In addition, during the three months ended March 31, 2008, we recognized realized and unrealized net gains (losses) on marketable investment securities of \$1 million in losses.
 During the three months ended March 31, 2008, our strategic investments have experienced and continue to experience volatility.
 If the fair value of our strategic marketable investment securities portfolio does not remain above cost basis or if we become aware of any market or company specific factors that indicate that the carrying value of certain of our securities is impaired, we may be required to record charges to earnings in future periods equal to the amount of the decline in fair value.